Account Security

 Conditional Permissions

-In some cases, it is useful to allow (or deny) access to a particular API on a conditional basis, for example based on the IP address of the API client, the IMSI of the subscriber, or even the username of the SAM User.
+In some cases, it is useful to allow or deny access to a particular API on a conditional basis, such as based on the IP address of the user accessing the API, the SIM ID of the SIM, or even the username of the SAM user.

-By setting the condition parameter of a permission statement, an expression will be evaluated in order to determine if the requested API matches the statement, and if so, apply the effect to the request.
+By setting the condition parameter of a permission statement, the specified expression will be evaluated in order to determine if the requested API matches the statement, and if so, to apply the allow or deny effect to the request.

-Each condition expression may contain a variable, function, placeholder, or static value, and evaluated using comparison or arithmetic operators.
+Each condition expression may contain a variable, function, placeholder, or static value, and will be evaluated using comparison or arithmetic operators.
 Multiple expressions may be combined using logical operators.

 Operators